ChristianGracia/Harvard-cs50/problem-set-5/README.md

 Website made for problem set 5 of Harvard CS50.

 ## Tea Store Site
-Website will be a designed as tea store site
+Site will be designed for an online tea store.

 ...
 using Html, JavaScript, CSS, Bootstrap